RoyVorster/fridge/README.md

 - Store data in timescaleDB
 - VPN tunnel with VPS running really crappy front-end
 - Frequency + lo/hi temperature estimation
-    - Predict when to turn on/off
+    - Predict when to turn on/off to fall asleep in peace